*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The post–Civil War era saw revolutions in American industry.
 Technological innovations and national investments slashed the costs of production and distribution.
 New administrative frameworks sustained the weight of vast firms.
 National credit agencies eased the uncertainties surrounding rapid movement of capital between investors, manufacturers, and retailers.
 Plummeting transportation and communication costs opened new national media, which advertising agencies used to nationalize various products.

 Cyrus McCormick had overseen the construction of mechanical reapers (used for harvesting wheat) for decades.
-He had relied upon skilled blacksmiths, skilled machinists, and skilled woodworkers to handcraft horse-drawn machines.
+He had relied on skilled blacksmiths, skilled machinists, and skilled woodworkers to handcraft horse-drawn machines.
 But production was slow and the machines were expensive.
 The reapers still enabled massive efficiency gains in grain farming, but their high cost and slow production times put them out of reach of most American wheat farmers.
 But then, in 1880, McCormick hired a production manager who had overseen the manufacturing of Colt firearms to transform his system of production.
 The Chicago plant introduced new jigs, steel gauges, and pattern machines that could make precise duplicates of new, interchangeable parts.
-The company had produced 21,000 machines in 1880.
-It made twice as many in 1885, and by 1889, less than a decade later, it was producing over 100,000 a year.6
+The company had produced twenty-one thousand machines in 1880.
+It made twice as many in 1885, and by 1889, less than a decade later, it was producing over one hundred thousand a year.4

 Industrialization and mass production pushed the United States into the forefront of the world.
 The American economy had lagged behind Britain, Germany, and France as recently as the 1860s, but by 1900 the United States was the world’s leading manufacturing nation.
-Thirteen years later, by 1913, the United States produced one-third of the world’s industrial output—more than Britain, France, and Germany combined.7
+Thirteen years later, by 1913, the United States produced one third of the world’s industrial output—more than Britain, France, and Germany combined.5

 But a competitive marketplace threatened the promise of investments.
-Once the efficiency gains of mass production were realized, profit margins could be undone by cutthroat competition, which kept costs low as price-cutting sunk into profits.
+Once the efficiency gains of mass production were realized, profit margins could be undone by cutthroat competition, which kept costs low as price cutting sank into profits.
 Companies rose and fell—and investors suffered losses—as manufacturing firms struggled to maintain supremacy in their particular industries.
-Economies of scale were a double-edged sword: while additional production provided immense profits, the high fixed costs of operating expensive factories dictated that even modest losses from selling under-priced goods were preferable to not selling profitably priced goods at all.
+Economies of scale were a double-edged sword: while additional production provided immense profits, the high fixed costs of operating expensive factories dictated that even modest losses from selling underpriced goods were preferable to not selling profitably priced goods at all.
 And as market share was won and lost, profits proved unstable.
-American industrial firms tried everything to avoid competition: they formed informal pools and trusts, they entered price-fixing agreements, they divided markets, and, when blocked by anti-trust laws and renegade price-cutting, merged into consolidations.
+American industrial firms tried everything to avoid competition: they formed informal pools and trusts, they entered price-fixing agreements, they divided markets, and, when blocked by antitrust laws and renegade price cutting, merged into consolidations.
 Rather than suffer from ruinous competition, firms combined and bypassed it altogether.

 III.
 The Rise of Inequality

 As these vast and unprecedented new fortunes accumulated among a small number of wealthy Americans, new ideas arose to bestow moral legitimacy upon them.
 In 1859, British naturalist Charles Darwin published his theory of evolution through natural selection in his On the Origin of Species.
-It was not until the 1870s, however, that those theories gained widespread traction among the majority of biologists, naturalists, and other scientists in the United States, and, in turn, challenged the social, political, and religious beliefs of many Americans.
-One of Darwin’s greatest popularizers, the British sociologist and biologist Herbert Spencer, applied Darwin’s theories to society and popularized the phrase “survival of the fittest.”
-The fittest, Spencer said, would demonstrate their superiority through economic success, while state welfare and private charity would lead to social degeneration–it would encourage the survival of the weak.12
+It was not until the 1870s, however, that those theories gained widespread traction among biologists, naturalists, and other scientists in the United States and, in turn, challenged the social, political, and religious beliefs of many Americans.
+One of Darwin’s greatest popularizers, the British sociologist and biologist Herbert Spencer, applied Darwin’s theories to society and popularized the phrase survival of the fittest.
+The fittest, Spencer said, would demonstrate their superiority through economic success, while state welfare and private charity would lead to social degeneration—it would encourage the survival of the weak.10

 But not all so eagerly welcomed inequalities.
 The spectacular growth of the U.S. economy and the ensuing inequalities in living conditions and incomes confounded many Americans.
 But as industrial capitalism overtook the nation, it achieved political protections.
 Although both major political parties facilitated the rise of big business and used state power to support the interests of capital against labor, big business looked primarily to the Republican Party.